mart0/company-bday-guests/README.md

 # company-bday-guests

-company-bday-guests is an NodeJS application that is taking care for sending invitations to any company partner within 100km of our Sofia office for our company’s birthday celebration.
+__company-bday-guests__ is a NodeJS application that is taking care for sending invitations to any company partner within 100km of our Sofia office for our company’s birthday celebration.

 ## Running Locally